waymondrang/CSE15L/src/week_two.md

 For example, running `ssh` with `cd projects;ls` would login, navigate to the projects folder, and list the items within the folder.
 Using `;`, you can run multiple commands sequentially.

-Another example of an useful one-liner is with `javac` and `java`.
+Another example of a useful one-liner is with `javac` and `java`.
 By running `javac` and then `java` on the remote computer, you can remotely compile and execute Java code.

 I combined `ssh` and `scp` to create a one-liner command that creates a folder, copies the Java file into the folder, and then remotely compiles and executes the Java file.

 ![Remote Java Execution One-Liner](https://i.imgur.com/u2rcS0O.png)